Piot/smackbone/readme.md

 **reset** `reset(attributes, [options])`

 **get** `get(attribute)`
-Returns the object with the specified attribute or id.
+Returns the value of the given attribute.

 **path** `path()`
 Returns the relative path for the model.